Camping in a laundry, breaking my finger and getting harassed by police…

 My left crank is loose and has been giving trouble, so the following day, after getting some work done, I head off in search of a bicycle repair shop.
 I find one and they simply tighten the crank and send me on my way.
 Seems to do the trick.

-Back at the hostel, I get chatting to a cool British guy who’s been traveling and working throughout Africa, in places like Uganda, Kenya,
+Back at the hostel, I get chatting to a cool British guy who’s been traveling and working throughout Africa, in places like Uganda, Kenya, and Tanzania.
+I tell him of my plans and he gives some recommendations on places to visit.
+Then we head out to dinner with an American girl and grab more than a few beers at a pub afterwards.

 I haven’t got too far to go on my final day, assuming it will only take a few hours to the border, as before, so I awake late and only leave at 11am.
 Unfortunately, I didn’t account for the mild uphill and a gale force headwind.
 The initial 10kms is okay but once I turn with my back to the coast I have to fight into a wind so strong I might as well be walking.
 Eventually, at around 4 pm, I stop and wave down a taxi to take me the last 20kms to the border – I’m finished!